mendez-luisjose/License-Plate-Detection-with-YoloV8-and-EasyOCR/README.md

 ## License Plate Detection and Extraction with YoloV8 and EasyOCR

-Using both the `COCO Model` Model to detect the vehicles and the `License Plate Model` to recognize the plate, and then with EasyOCR to extract the info from the cropped plate image.
+Using both the `COCO Model` to detect the vehicles and the `License Plate Model` to recognize the plate, and then with EasyOCR to extract the info from the cropped plate image.

 <img src="./imgs/interface.png" width="800"/>